-The goal of the Youth in Transition Worker (YITW) is to support youth in their successful transition out of the child welfare system into adulthood.
+The Youth in Transition Worker (YITW) is responsible to support youth in their successful transition out of the child welfare system into adulthood.
 YITWs will help youth to develop and pursue their goals, and will support them to identify, access, and navigate adult service systems relevant to their specific needs.
-The YITWs will also support youth to connect to existing supports and resources within their communities including, housing supports, education resources, employment services and training, life skills training (e.g. financial management, household management), health and mental health services, and legal services.
+The YITWs will also support youth to connect to existing supports and resources within their communities including, housing supports, education resources, employment services and training, life skills training (e.g. financial management, household management), health and mental health services, and legal services

-- YITWs will meet with youth through person-to-person, voice-to-voice, email, social media and other interactions, which may occur in the community or neighbourhood locations.
+- Meet with youth through person-to-person, voice-to-voice, email, social media and other interactions, which may occur in the community or neighborhood locations.

-- YITWs will work with local community agencies to both inform them of the YITW program, and become aware of the services available in the community to refer clients.
+- Work with local community agencies to both inform them of the YITW program, and become aware of the services available in the community to refer Community Members.
 Specifically, YITWs will need to work closely with their local Children’s Aid Services (CAS) to ensure that youth leaving care know about the YITW program, and also to establish a referral process.

-- YITW worker will incorporate the traditional Indigenous culture into all programming and services provided to the youth.
+- Incorporate the traditional Indigenous culture into all programming and services provided to the youth.

 - Ensure that program eligibility criteria are met.

 - Assist eligible youth develop and achieve the goals they have set for themselves through the program.

 - Support eligible youth leaving care to identify, access and navigate adult service systems relevant to their needs, and transition to adulthood.

 - Facilitate access for youth leaving care to existing supports and resources in the community, by providing information and referrals for individual youth that address individual needs and support/reinforce strengths.
 Some of the resources and supports may include:

 - Housing supports;